Savsou/BopStop/api_routes.md

   - **Body**:
     ```json
     {
-      "message": "Product couldn't be found"
+      "message": "Product could not be found"
     }
     ```